MichaelJCole/wiki.unrealengine.com/README.md

 ### How can I help?

-PR's welcome.
+~~PR's welcome.
 I wanted to setup Git for my project and wanted to read the Git articles (git is the wrong tool.
 Subversion is my new jam).
-I'm not planning to grow or maintain the site, but will merge PR's.
+I'm not planning to grow or maintain the site, but will merge PR's.~~

+I've moved on from UE and did not merge PR's :-( The most interesting PR was from [Pandora](https://github.com/Pandoa/wiki.unrealengine.com) to fix the code highlighting.
+You might check it out!

 ### Articles